es-progress/shell/docs/lib/process.md

 ## foreach-subdir-pipe

 Run command in each sub directory of current working dir and pipe results to another command.
-Commands are executed in a nested shell so it will continue on errors and has no effects on current shell.
+Commands are executed in a nested shell so they will continue on errors and have no effect on the current shell.

 **Usage**